Data Center Certifications and Compliances strengthen quality of service and contribute to market competitiveness

 Tier – Uptime Institute

 Founded in 1993 in the United States, the Uptime Institute is a globally recognized entity which created the Tier certifications, aiming to measure and qualify the availability of a data center’s infrastructure.
-It currently counts on 1,883 certifications, in 107 countries.
+It currently counts on 3,400 certifications, in 114 countries.

 The certification is based on the Tier Standard, which encompasses criteria related to power supply, engine generators, cooling equipment, security (such as fire detection and control), and automation.
 It is divided into four levels:

-• Tier I – basic infrastructure, non-redundant, single distribution path;
+- Tier I – basic infrastructure, non-redundant, single distribution path;

-• Tier II – have redundant capacity;
+- Tier II – have redundant capacity;

-• Tier III – have multiple independent distribution paths and are characterized by their double power source, which means that in case of unavailability due to electrical or climate issues, another system is ready to keep up these functions.
+- Tier III – have multiple independent distribution paths and are characterized by their double power source, which means that in case of unavailability due to electrical or climate issues, another system is ready to keep up these functions.
 Therefore, maintenances can be carried out without the need to shut down the data center;

-• Tier IV – independent, fault-tolerant, double-feeding equipment.
+- Tier IV – independent, fault-tolerant, double-feeding equipment.
 They demand a high level of automation to execute corrections without manual needs.

 Furthermore, it is categorized into:

-• Design Documents: evaluates infrastructure, performance, and capacity
+- Design Documents: evaluates infrastructure, performance, and capacity

-• Constructed Facility: endorses construction according to the project
+- Constructed Facility: endorses construction according to the project

-• Operational Sustainability: observes the process and its maturity to ensure availability.
+- Operational Sustainability: observes the process and its maturity to ensure availability.

 Compliance with PCI-DSS

-Created in 2006 by the Payment Card Industry Security Standards Council (PCI SSC), it is formed by MasterCard, American Express, Visa, JCB International, and Discover Financial Services, that aligned their individual policies to create PCI-DSS.
+Created in 2006 by the Payment Card Industry Security Standards Council (PCI SSC), it is formed by MasterCard, American Express, Visa, JCB International, and Discover Financial Services, which aligned their individual policies to create PCI-DSS.
 This is an international security pattern which strives for creating an additional layer of protection for card issuers, ensuring that merchants meet the minimum levels of security when storing, processing, and transmitting the card holder’s information.

 The evaluation process is annual and like an auditioning process, conducted through a QSA (Qualified Security Assessor); if compliant with all 12 requisites, a compliance certificate called AoC (Attestation of Compliance) is issued.